 For an executable, the required form of the "work that uses the Library" must include any data and utility programs needed for reproducing the executable from it.
-However, as a special exception, the source code distributed need not include anything that is normally distributed (in either source or binary form) with the major components (compiler, kernel, and so on) of the operating system on which the executable runs, unless that component itself accompanies the executable.
+However, as a special exception, the materials to be distributed need not include anything that is normally distributed (in either source or binary form) with the major components (compiler, kernel, and so on) of the operating system on which the executable runs, unless that component itself accompanies the executable.

 It may happen that this requirement contradicts the license restrictions of other proprietary libraries that do not normally accompany the operating system.
 Such a contradiction means you cannot use both them and the Library together in an executable that you distribute.

-- 7. You may place library facilities that are a work based on the Library side-by-side in a single library together with other library facilities not covered by this License, and distribute such a combined library, provided that the separate distribution of the work based on the Library and of the other library facilities is otherwise permitted, and provided that you do these two things: - a) Accompany the combined library with a copy of the same work based on the Library, uncombined with any other library facilities.
-This must be distributed under the terms of the Sections above. - b) Give prominent notice with the combined library of the fact that part of it is a work based on the Library, and explaining where to find the accompanying uncombined form of the same work. - 8.
-You may not copy, modify, sublicense, link with, or distribute the Library except as expressly provided under this License.
+7. You may place library facilities that are a work based on the Library side-by-side in a single library together with other library facilities not covered by this License, and distribute such a combined library, provided that the separate distribution of the work based on the Library and of the other library facilities is otherwise permitted, and provided that you do these two things:

+a) Accompany the combined library with a copy of the same work based on the Library, uncombined with any other library facilities.
+This must be distributed under the terms of the Sections above.

+b) Give prominent notice with the combined library of the fact that part of it is a work based on the Library, and explaining where to find the accompanying uncombined form of the same work.

+8. You may not copy, modify, sublicense, link with, or distribute the Library except as expressly provided under this License.
 Any attempt otherwise to copy, modify, sublicense, link with, or distribute the Library is void, and will automatically terminate your rights under this License.
-However, parties who have received copies, or rights, from you under this License will not have their licenses terminated so long as such parties remain in full compliance. - 9.
-You are not required to accept this License, since you have not signed it.
+However, parties who have received copies, or rights, from you under this License will not have their licenses terminated so long as such parties remain in full compliance.

+9. You are not required to accept this License, since you have not signed it.
 However, nothing else grants you permission to modify or distribute the Library or its derivative works.
 These actions are prohibited by law if you do not accept this License.
-Therefore, by modifying or distributing the Library (or any work based on the Library), you indicate your acceptance of this License to do so, and all its terms and conditions for copying, distributing or modifying the Library or works based on it. - 10.
-Each time you redistribute the Library (or any work based on the Library), the recipient automatically receives a license from the original licensor to copy, distribute, link with or modify the Library subject to these terms and conditions.
+Therefore, by modifying or distributing the Library (or any work based on the Library), you indicate your acceptance of this License to do so, and all its terms and conditions for copying, distributing or modifying the Library or works based on it.

+10. Each time you redistribute the Library (or any work based on the Library), the recipient automatically receives a license from the original licensor to copy, distribute, link with or modify the Library subject to these terms and conditions.
 You may not impose any further restrictions on the recipients' exercise of the rights granted herein.
-You are not responsible for enforcing compliance by third parties to this License.
+You are not responsible for enforcing compliance by third parties with this License.